-Embattled Ukraine Ambassador Marie Yovanovich Was Advised to Tweet Praise of Donald Trump
+Sondland Told Yovanovich: Tweet Praise of Trump to Save Your Job

 Yovanovich testified that she told Hale she wanted Pompeo to “issue a statement that said, you know, I have his full confidence or something like that, to indicate that I, in fact, am the ambassador in Ukraine, and that I speak for the President, for the Secretary of State, for our country.”
 She said Hale replied that he would speak with Pompeo, but no statement of support for Yovanovich ever came.
 The former ambassador testified that later, she heard from Philip Reeker—another top State official—that there was concern that President Trump might undermine a public statement of support for Yovanovich.

+Later in her testimony, she said one of Lutsenko’s deputies told the U.S. embassy that Lutsenko and Giuliani first met in June 2018.

+Reeker didn’t explain why Trump wanted her out, but she assumed it was because of information Lutsenko shared with Giuliani.
+Reeker told her that Pompeo had tried to protect her, but that he “was no longer able to do that.”
+Yovanovich said she asked to meet with Ulrich Brechbuhl, a top State Department lawyer, but he didn’t agree to a meeting.

-Yovanovitch also said that criticisms of her from conservative media figures became so pronounced that a senior State Department official reached out to Fox News host Sean Hannity about his coverage of the then-ambassador.
+Yovanovitch said that criticisms of her from conservative media figures eventually became so pronounced that a senior State Department official reached out to Fox News host Sean Hannity about his coverage of her.

 “What I was told by Phil Reeker was that the Secretary or perhaps somebody around him was going to place a call to Mr. Hannity on FOX News to say, ‘You know, what is going on?’” she told lawmakers. “‘I mean, do you have proof of these kinds of allegations or not?
 And if you have proof, you know, telI me, and if not, stop.’
 And I understand that that call was made.
 I don't know whether it was the Secretary or somebody else in his inner circle.
 And for a time, you know, things kind of simmered down.”